-We expect the students from the International Executive Master of Auditing (IEMA) to behave in a manner that is suited in general and for an academic institution in particular.
+We expect the students from the IEMA programme to behave in a manner that is suited in general and for an academic institution in particular.
 We emphasize fairness to all students taking the course.

 Please do not do anything that is unfair to other students, or ask the coordinator/tutor to make exceptions that are unfair to other students.